junxit/us-congress-bills-113/metadata.md

 - 2013-07-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 129.
 - 2014-07-09 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4355-4364; text of measure as reported in Senate: CR S4359-4360; text as passed Senate: CR S4362)
 - 2014-07-09 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4355-4364; text of measure as reported in Senate: CR S4359-4360; text as passed Senate: CR S4362)
+- 2014-07-10 — Message on Senate action sent to the House.
+- 2014-07-10 — Received in the House.
+- 2014-07-10 — Referred to the House Committee on Natural Resources.